release-art/ch-mcp/README.md

 Both return a pydantic discriminated union keyed on the same ``kind`` field so MCP clients can statically narrow the response to the correct variant.

+### Response `refs` — chaining tool calls

+Every reflected response carries a typed `refs` sub-object with the IDs that `ch_api`'s `links` block encodes as URL path segments.
+The contents depend on the response type:

+- `CompanyProfile.refs.company_number`
+- `FilingHistoryItem.refs.transaction_id`, `refs.document_id` (when the
+  filing has a downloadable document)
+- `ChargeDetails.refs.charge_id`
+- PSC list/record items carry `refs.psc_id`
+- Disqualification records carry `refs.officer_id`
+- `DocumentMetadata.refs.document_id`

+Copy those IDs directly into the matching `*Param` on the next tool call — they are the exact string shape the tool accepts.
+The raw `links` URLs are stripped from the response to keep it compact and to make the chain explicit.

+### Document downloads

+`get_company_filing_history` items may carry `refs.document_id`.
+Pass it to `get_document_metadata` to see which content types are available (PDF, JSON, XML, XHTML, ZIP, CSV), then to `get_document_url` to obtain a pre-signed download URL. **The URL is valid for only ~60 seconds** — fetch it immediately with any HTTP client rather than storing or passing it around. `ch-mcp` caches `get_document_url` output for 50 seconds (10-second safety margin) and caches every other tool for the default 24 hours.

 ### Intentionally omitted endpoints

 Three Companies House endpoints are deliberately **not** surfaced as MCP tools